 Those simultaneously selling and buying a home will urgently need a new living space prior to selling their current abode to maintain financial and lifestyle consistencies, as well as cover contingencies.

-Corporate relocations generally occur during the first quarter, with organizations providing partial or full reimbursements for housing and expenses.
+As corporate relocations generally occur during the first quarter, many organizations provide partial or full reimbursements for housing and expenses.

 As online listings and quoting have become the industry standard, many mortgage lenders and realtors now conduct business through virtual meetings and video conferencing.

-Some realtors host virtual tours and livestream open houses to emulate in-person experiences and keep home seekers safe from COVID-19 risks.
-This enables out-of-towners and others deterred by travel limitations, bad weather, or other restrictions.
+Gaining additional popularity during the height of coronavirus pandemic restrictions, virtual tours and livestream open houses hosted by realtors emulate in-person experiences while keeping home seekers safe.
+These also enable out-of-towners and others deterred by travel limitations, bad weather, or other restrictions.

-It’s best to work with trained professionals, such as realtors, mortgage lenders, and other industry experts for additional guidance on trends, tips, and processes.
+When selling your home this winter, it’s best to partner with trained professionals, such as realtors, mortgage lenders, and other industry experts for additional guidance on trends, tips, and processes.